openharmony/docs/en/application-dev/media/camera/camera-preparation.md

 # Camera Development Preparations

-The main process of camera application development includes development preparations, device input management, session management, preview, photographing, and video recording.
+The main process of camera application development includes development preparations, device input management, session management, preview, photo capture, and video recording.

 Before developing a camera application, you must request camera-related permissions (as described in the table below) to ensure that the application has the permission to access the camera hardware and other services.
 Before requesting permissions, ensure that the [basic principles for using permissions](../../security/AccessToken/app-permission-mgmt-overview.md#basic-principles-for-using-permissions) are met.